v-raja/website/main_pages/bookshelf.md

 title: Bookshelf
 ---

-I enjoy seeing what books other people read and recommend, so this is meant to be my version of that.
+I enjoy browsing through peoples' bookshelves ([Patrick Collison's](https://patrickcollison.com/bookshelf) and [Andrej Karapthy's](https://www.goodreads.com/review/list/13472185-andrej-karpathy?shelf=read) are particularly insightful) to get recommendations of what to read.
+This is meant to be my version of that.
 Ones that I thought were quite insightful are highlighted in green.

 Spiritual / Meta: